||how did you get started playing music?

-young, music was so uplifting and hopeful in times of really
+young, music was uplifting and hopeful in times of high childhood stress.

-at the age of six.
-Music, rhythm, lyrics, and also the
+at the age of six. music, rhythm, lyrics, and the

 fundamental level-- your own mother who cares for you like no

-one else is now gone, and though I could not explain that at
+one else is now gone, and though i could not explain at

 the time, music soothed me and brought me to a place of

-non-verbal connection to the greater universe and that is
+non-verbal connection with the greater universe and that is

-cassettes were in!
-But I took them home: Bob Marley "Live"
+cassettes were in. ever the scavenger, i took them home: Bob Marley "Live"

-player, but later found one, on the street again.
-I played those tapes over and
+8-track player, but later found one, on the street again. i played those tapes over and

 along with some other great old albums.
 "Within

-and had the lyrics taped inside my desk at school.
-I listened to the radio.
-As kids,
+i listened to that song over and over and had the lyrics taped inside my desk at school.

-we didn't have any money for just going out to buy music.
-Maybe we got a record or
+we didn't have any money to buy records. maybe we

 at the White Hen Pantry.
-Later, I discovered used record stores!
-First purchase -
+Later, i discovered used record stores.

 "Moonflower" by Carlos Santana.